developers-hey/api-client-snippets/JavaScript/APIConsumer/resources/Readme.md

 This module reads the private and public key paths and application id from the .env file.
 The .env file should have the following structure:

-    KEYSTORE_PATH: This key specifies the path to the client keystore file in the APIConsumer project.
+    CERT_PATH: This key specifies the path to the mTLS certificate file file in the APIConsumer project.
-    KEYSTORE_PASSWORD: This key specifies the password for the client keystore file.
-    PRIVATEKEY: This key specifies the path to the client private key file in the APIConsumer project.
+    PRIVATE_KEY_PATH= This key specifies the path to the client private key file in the APIConsumer project.
-    PUBLICKEY: This key specifies the path to the server public key file in the APIConsumer project.
+    PUBLIC_KEY_PATH: This key specifies the path to the server public key file in the APIConsumer project.
     HOSTNAME: Defines the hostname of the remote server.
     OAUTH_CLIENT_ID: The client ID used to authenticate with the remote server.
     OAUTH_CLIENT_SECRET: The client secret used to authenticate with the remote server.